andresporras3423/bogota-houses/README.md

 # BOGOTA HOUSES - capstone project

-Eight Microverse Project by Oscar Russi
+Eight Microverse Project by Oscar Russi.

 ## Usage

-This project simulates the visual design of Real Estate listing and agency websites
+This project simulates the visual design of Real Estate listing and agency websites.

 ![screenshot](images/bogota-houses-screenshot.png)

 # What it does

-- List of sale properties in Bogotá
+- List of sale properties in Bogotá.
-- main.html page contains a search form
+- main.html page contains a search form.
-- the search form button redirects to properties.html, which shows a list of properties
+- The search form button redirects to properties.html, which shows a list of properties.
-- each image of a property redirects to sale-house.html which contains detailed information about a property and also a form to contact the property salesman.
+- Each image of a property redirects to sale-house.html which contains detailed information about a property and also a form to contact the property salesman.
-- design partially based on https://www.behance.net/gallery/25563385/PatashuleKE
+- Design partially based on https://www.behance.net/gallery/25563385/PatashuleKE.
-- design partially based on https://houses.directory/
+- Design partially based on https://houses.directory/.
-- design partially based on https://m.fincaraiz.com.co/
+- Design partially based on https://m.fincaraiz.com.co/.

 # Features

-- created a total of three pages (main.html, properties.html, and sales-house.html)
+- Created a total of three pages (main.html, properties.html, and sales-house.html).
-- using CSS Grid and flexbox for the layout of the three pages
+- Using CSS Grid and flexbox for the layout of the three pages.
-- using bootstrap for styling the forms elements
+- Using Bootstrap for styling the forms elements.
-- using font-awesome for some icons
+- Using font-awesome for some icons.
-- using icons from flaticon
+- Using icons from flaticon.
-- responsive design for three different screen sizes (max 768, max 1024 and bigger screens)
+- Responsive design for three different screen sizes (max 768, max 1024 and bigger screens).
-- using Noto Sans font (from google fonts)
+- Using Noto Sans font (from google fonts).

 ![screenshot](images/code-screenshot.png)

 ## Built With

-- HTML5
+- HTML5.
-- CSS3
+- CSS3.
-- Bootstrap
+- Bootstrap.
-- font-awesome
+- Font-awesome.
-- google fonts
+- Google fonts.

 #### and deployed to GitHub